Skip to content

 Choose Publisher Portal if:

-Marketplace Visibility - You want users to discover and test your service easily
+• You want users to discover and test your service easily (Marketplace visibility)

-Team Collaboration - Multiple people will manage the service
+• Multiple people will manage the service (Team collaboration)

-Visual Preference - You prefer graphical interfaces
+• You prefer graphical interfaces

 Choose CLI if:

-Automation - You need to script the publishing process
+• You need to script the publishing process (Automation)

-SDK-Only Access - Your service is for programmatic use only
+• Your service is for programmatic use only (SDK-only access)

-DevOps Integration - Part of your CI/CD pipeline
+• Publishing is part of your CI/CD pipeline

-Advanced Control - You need fine-grained configuration options
+• You need fine-grained configuration options

 Choose TUI if:

-Guided Process - Want help without memorizing commands
+• You want guided help without memorizing commands

 Prerequisites